zhanggc2019/ApeRAG/web/docs/en-US/design/graph_index_creation.md

 The original LightRAG uses global state management, leading to severe concurrency conflicts, with multiple tasks sharing the same instance causing data pollution. **More seriously, all collection graph data is stored in the same global namespace, where entities and relationships from different projects interfere with each other**, making true multi-tenant isolation impossible.

-We completely rewrote LightRAG's instance management code, implementing a stateless design: each Celery task creates an independent LightRAG instance, achieving collection-level data isolation through the `workspace` parameter. **Each collection's graph data is stored in independent namespaces** (e.g., `entity:{entity_name}:{workspace}`), supporting Neo4j, NebulaGraph, PostgreSQL and other graph database backends, with strict instance lifecycle management to ensure no resource leaks.
+We completely rewrote LightRAG's instance management code, implementing a stateless design: each Celery task creates an independent LightRAG instance, achieving collection-level data isolation through the `workspace` parameter. **Each collection's graph data is stored in independent namespaces** (e.g., `entity:{entity_name}:{workspace}`), supporting Neo4j, PostgreSQL and other graph database backends, with strict instance lifecycle management to ensure no resource leaks.

 ### 2. Staged Pipeline Processing